Spirals and Beyond: Competitive Plane Search with Multi-Speed Agents: Definitions and Main Results

 In this work we consider the following search domains $\mathcal D$: \\ - The \emph{Plane Excluding the Origin} defined as $ \mathcal{P} := \bigcup_{\psi \in [0,2\pi)} \mathcal{L}_\psi = \mathbb{R}^2_* $, \\ - the \emph{Cone of Angle $\phi$} defined as $ \mathcal{C}_\phi := \bigcup_{\psi \in [0,\phi)} \mathcal{L}_\psi $, where $\phi \in (0, \pi)$, and \\ - the \emph{Conic Complement of Angle $\phi$} defined as $ \mathcal{W}_\phi := \mathcal{P} \setminus \mathcal{C}_\phi $, where $\phi \in (0, \pi)$.

 The notion of exposure corresponds to a well-known search/visibility criterion; a mobile agent sees a point if and only if the point lies between the agent's location and the origin.
+Agents are modelled as points and do not interfere with one another; in particular, the exposure condition is defined per agent and is not affected by the locations of other agents (there is no notion of occlusion or blocking in the model).
 Our problem is to design trajectories for $n$ agents, considering their speed constraints, to locate a hidden target while minimizing the worst-case time required to expose a point relative to its distance from the origin.

+Since trajectories are only relevant until a target is exposed, we assume each agent $i \in [n]$ moves at full speed $c_i$.
+Thus, we model agent trajectories as continuous, piecewise differentiable functions